 First of all, you need to keep your users happy and engaged.
 Updating the interface to offer a better user experience is a cost ever worthwhile.
 Also, introducing new features occasionally is a way to keep the interest of your consumers.

 While monitoring is very useful, much valuable insight will come from the actual users.
 They are great at pointing out what doesn’t work properly or as they expect.
 And those are the “hot point” to tackle because they can be a deal-breaker for your customers.

 From the cost-effectiveness point of view, check which licenses and plans are still relevant and what you need to add, upgrade or drop.

 Make sure you plan and operate regular system maintenance, to avoid sudden crashes or errors with a negative impact on both your users and your business.

 These are maybe the most frequent interventions.
 Many will be reported by users, others will show in monitoring reports.
-Prioritize them and make sure they get fixed, so the app works like a Swiss clock.
+Prioritize them and ensure they get fixed so the app works like a Swiss clock.